Go back to the home page

 4. First iteration of hi-fi prototype

-Continuing from the design system, we created a hi-fi prototype including microanimations and interactions.
+We brought the design system into a hi-fi prototype with microanimations and interactions.

-• Onboarding Screen Hi-fi prototype of the onboarding screen
+• Onboarding Hi-fi prototype of the onboarding screen

-• Chat Screen/Icebreaker Screen Hi-fi prototype of the Chat screen
+• Chat & icebreaker screens Hi-fi prototype of the Chat screen

-• Home/Progress Screen Hi-fi prototype of the Home/Progress screen
+• Home / progress Hi-fi prototype of the Home/Progress screen

 Hi-fi prototype of the message screen with animation Hi-fi prototype of the icebreaker screen with animation Hi-fi prototype of the milestone screen with animation